isomerpages/nyp-sirs/_about-us/Our Team.md

 Beneath a dimpled smile, and a picture of zen and quiet confidence is an energetic industry veteran unfazed by market turbulence and zealous in helping learners.
 Always raring to make a difference, Angie keeps up her vitality stepping up in her workouts (and probably never even breaking out in a bead of sweat).

 **Angie ❤ SIRS**

-><i>“I enjoy working with every colleague and team at SIRS.
+<i>“I enjoy working with every colleague and team at SIRS.
 Although each comes with a diverse personality and background, we just have this magical tacit agreement when we work together.”</i>

-**<big>Celeste Tan, Head of Business Development</big>**
+<h5>Celeste Tan, Head of Business Development</h5>

 <div class="row">
     <div class="col is-4">